Getting help - The Support Beacon

-Is there a ChurchSuite instruction manual?
+Is there a printed instruction manual?

-Let me explain why, and then I'll give you a workaround suggestion if you really do need a manual (if you can't wait for the workaround, click here!)
+The short answer is that there isn't a printed instruction manual for ChurchSuite.
+We'll explain why, and then we'll give you a suggestiou really do need something in a printed format (if you can't wait for the suggestion, click here!)

 Things change visually